arcanemachine/hetzner-dns-tools/README.md

 # hetzner-dns-cli

-## **DO NOT USE THIS LIBRARY FOR A FEW DAYS.
-IT IS A WORK IN PROGRESS.
-THINGS MAY BREAK!**

-## **Missing features: Records have not been implemented yet**

-#### *This repo was built using code samples from Hetzner's DNS API docs.*
+### **This repo is a personal project.
+No tests have been written yet, but all functionality has been verified manually and works well for my needs.
+Use at your own risk.**

 This library makes it easier to work with Hetzner's [DNS API](https://dns.hetzner.com/api-docs/), namely Zones and Records.

 To be specific, **hetzner-dns-cli** makes it easier to manage your zones/records by name instead of having to get the ID first (although you can do that as well).
 Also, it allows you to retrieve *only* the IDs if needed, without having to manually parse the JSON first.

-**hetzner-dns-cli is pretty basic for now.
-It does not currently do bulk operations, and it does not work with query params.
+Limitations: **hetzner-dns-cli** does not currently do bulk operations (although it can delete records in build), and it does not work with query params (it would be easy to add if you are so inclined).
 Pull requests and forks are welcomed! :)**

 These tools are made with Python and are designed to be used in Bash or Python.